 Route53 supports ELB DNS Failover.
-With this feature, users can create multiple record sets for same domain from multiple regions with different ELBs.
+With this feature, users can create multiple record sets for the same domain from multiple regions with different ELBs.
 While creating the record set, use Alias: Yes, Routing Policy: Failover/Latency and Evaluate Target Health: Yes.
-This brings the high availability of application with the ELB support.
+This brings the high availability of application with ELB support.

 ELB Security Enhancements